yegor256/blog/_drafts/_team.md

   * Fourth, I was refactoring the code base at some critical places and asking my "students" to review my pull requests.
 These small challenging tasks gave us good material to debate and united our sub-team even better.
-My ultimate goal was to assemble a gang who aagreed with me.
+My ultimate goal was to assemble a gang who agreed with me.
 Reviewing each others code was a perfect method for this.

 In just a few months it became obvious for everybody that the entire team